Unlocking the Potential of Immunotherapy

 Key Mechanisms of Immune Resistance in Cold Tumors

-• | T cells excluded from the tumor microenvironment by immunosuppressive cells |
+- T cells excluded from the tumor microenvironment by immunosuppressive cells

-• | Immunosuppressive cells dominate the tumor microenvironment |
+- Immunosuppressive cells dominate the tumor microenvironment

-• | Lack of activated T cells |
+- Lack of activated T cells

 A platform based in cold-tumor pathology

-The heart of our platform is a PD‑L1/PD‑L2 dual‑specific inhibitor, born out of Dr. Curran’s realization that PD‑L2 is a critical regulator of human tumor immunity.
+The heart of our platform is a PD‑L1/PD‑L2 dual‑specific inhibitor, born out of Dr. Michael Curran’s realization that PD‑L2 is a critical regulator of human tumor immunity.
 Dr. Curran’s vision was to simultaneously target PD‑L1 and PD‑L2, the ligands of PD‑1, to create the same blocking function as PD‑1 inhibitors.
 And because the antibody targets the ligands, which are expressed on immunosuppressive and tumor cells (rather than T cells like PD‑1), cytotoxic effector function could be built in.
-He also had the foresight to see the potential for this antibody to be a tumor‑specific delivery vehicle and as the base for dual‑specifics capable of hitting additional targets.
+He also had the foresight to see the potential for this antibody to be a tumor‑specific delivery vehicle and the base for dual-specifics capable of hitting additional targets.

 To make this vision a reality, Dr. Curran worked closely with a novel antibody development company.
 Through trial and error, and multiple rounds of affinity maturation, a novel antibody was developed in which both arms bind with clinically relevant affinities to both PD‑L1 and PD‑L2.